 - Take them to the lot with you.
 This way, both the title of ownership and the insurance can go directly in their name when you buy the car.

 - Buy the car and transfer ownership.
 When you’re transferring the title, make it clear it’s a gift, or you could be on the hook for taxes, depending on your state.

 How long do I have to insure a car after buying it?

-If you already have insurance for another vehicle, your policyholder may offer you temporary coverage for the new one.
+If you already have insurance for another vehicle, your provider may offer you temporary coverage for the new one.
 Periods can be anywhere from a couple of days up to an entire month, so check your policy and your state’s requirements to see what kind of grace period you have.